Skip to content

 When your skin is exposed to sunlight, UVB rays stimulate the production of vitamin D.

 To benefit from the sun’s rays, you need to live close to the equator and expose most of your skin to the midday sun for 20 to 30 minutes.
-That would give you about 10,000 IU, or 200 times the amount in a glass of fortified milk.
+That would give you about 10,000 IU of vitamin D, or 200 times the amount in a glass of fortified milk.

-Today, we get more light from our computer screens and cell phones than light from the sun (a topic for another time, but that type of light could cause far more damage than an occasional sunburn).
-Even when you get out in the sun, you’re probably covered in so much sunblock that you can’t benefit from the UVB rays anyway.
+Today, we often get more light from our computer screens and cell phones than light from the sun.
+And even when we get out in the sun, we’re often covered in so much sunblock that we won’t benefit from the UVB rays anyway.

 Effects of Low Vitamin D